-The role of an advisory body member is different from that of a private resident in that ideas expressed and decisions made must be supported by those documents which guide our city.
-An individual advisory body member is not simply present to voice a personal opinion, but is responsible to exercise discretion within the limitations of the General Plan and the other relevant guiding documents.
-In other words, the advisory body member offers a citizen's interpretation of the values, goals, and procedures defined by, and bases decisions on, these underlying principles and documents.
+The role of an advisory body member is different from that of a private resident in that ideas expressed and decisions made must be supported by those documents which guide the City.
+An individual Member is not simply present to voice a personal opinion but is responsible to exercise discretion within the limitations of the advisory body's jurisdiction and relevant guiding documents.
+In other words, the Member offers a resident's interpretation of the values, goals, and procedures defined by, and bases decisions on, these underlying principles and documents.

 It should be noted that, when an advisory body completes its actions on a specific matter of application before it, the advisory body no longer has jurisdiction as to that matter.
 For example, if the Planning Commission approves a use permit application, then the Planning Commission has completed its action on that use permit application and no longer has jurisdiction over it.
-If the Planning Commission wished to modify the use permit, it could only do so by an individual appealing the Planning Commission's decision.
+If the Planning Commission wished to modify the use permit, it could only do so by an individual requesting an amendment to the approved use permit.

-While all of the advisory bodies are responsible to further the goals of the General Plan, other specific guidance for each body may be different:
+While all of the advisory bodies are responsible to further the goals of the City Council, other specific guidance for each body may be different:

-- Planning Commission: Implements the goals of the General Plan; interprets and applies the Zoning Ordinance (Title 18 of the Pittsburg Municipal Code) and the Subdivision Ordinance (Title 17); reviews projects and land use plans for compliance with the General Plan, with the California Environmental Quality Act (CEQA), with the Local Coastal Program as incorporated in the General Plan, and with specific area plans, including BART Specific Plan, and the Railroad Avenue Corridor; considers and recommends revisions to the General Plan and the Zoning Ordinance. - Historic Resources Commission: Implements the Resource Conservation Element of the General Plan (Section 9.5 Historical and Cultural Resources; interprets and applies section 18.36.220(C) of Pittsburg Municipal Code; reviews permits for compliance with the California Environmental Quality Act (CEQA) as relative to historic and cultural resources; applies the Secretary of Interior Standards for rehabilitation of historic buildings; refers to State Historic Preservation Office (SHPO) resources as needed; provides recommendations regarding proposed legislation that has impact on local historic resources, including specific area plans; and oversees the updating of the Historic Building Survey. - Community Advisory Commission: The Community Advisory Commission (CAC) is an advisory body appointed by the City Council to provide information concerning quality of life issues for Pittsburg residents.
+- Planning Commission: Implements the goals of the General Plan; interprets and applies the Zoning Ordinance (Title 18 of the Pittsburg Municipal Code), the Subdivision Ordinance (Title 17), and the Sign Ordinance (Title 19); reviews projects and land use plans for compliance with the General Plan, with the California Environmental Quality Act (CEQA), and with specific area plans; considers and recommends revisions to the General Plan and the Zoning, Subdivision, and Sign Ordinances. - Historic Resources Commission: Implements the Resource Conservation Element of the General Plan (Section 9.5 Historical and Cultural Resources; interprets and applies section 18.36.220(C) of Pittsburg Municipal Code; reviews permits for compliance with the California Environmental Quality Act (CEQA) as relative to historic and cultural resources; applies the Secretary of Interior Standards for rehabilitation of historic buildings; refers to State Historic Preservation Office (SHPO) resources as needed; provides recommendations regarding proposed legislation that has impact on local historic resources, including specific area plans; and oversees the updating of the Historic Building Survey. - Community Advisory Commission: The Community Advisory Commission (CAC) is an advisory body appointed by the City Council to provide information concerning quality of life issues for Pittsburg residents.
 The CAC also reviews and provides input to the City Council, including recommendations and suggested policies on issues of public interest, traffic and recreation issues.
-The Community Advisory Commission addresses community needs and provides input to the City Council regarding traffic issues that are of concern to residents.
 The CAC also provides input to the City Council regarding the general direction and emphasis of the park, recreation and arts needs of the city, including recommendations for reasonable standards and policies for park and recreation facilities development, programs and facility use.
-The CAC also assigns three members of the City's Measure P Citizen Advisory Committee, and participates in the Community Development Block Grant (CDBG) program and selection of recipients. - Measure P Citizens Oversight Committee: This committee was formed after passage of Measure P, an interim sales tax increase and was a condition of passage of the Measure.
+The CAC also assigns three members of the City's Measure M/P Citizen Advisory Committee, and one member to serve as liaison to the Pittsburg Youth Advisory Commission.
+The CAC also participates in the Community Development Block Grant (CDBG) program and selection of recipients, the Public Safety Committee, and the Pittsburg Recognition Committee. - Measure M/P Citizens Oversight Committee: This committee was formed after passage of Measure P, an interim sales tax increase and was a condition of passage of the Measure.
 The committee will sunset when the Measure does. - Sister Cities Committee: Governed by their bylaws, approved by the City Council, and by the bylaws and other regulatory documents of Sister Cities International.